mlflow/mlflow/docs/source/llms/openai/index.rst

 **OpenAI's GPT Models** represent a significant leap in natural language processing (NLP) capabilities.
-The Generative Pre-trained Transformer (GPT) models are renowned for their ability to generate human-like text, comprehend complex queries, summarize extensive documents, and much more.
-OpenAI has been at the forefront of NLP technology, offering models that are versatile and widely applicable in various domains.
+The Generative Pre-trained Transformer (GPT) models are renowned for their ability to generate human-like text, comprehend complex queries, summarize extensive documents, and much more. `OpenAI <https://openai.com/>`_ has been at the forefront of NLP technology, offering models that are versatile and widely applicable in various domains.

-Leveraging MLflow's robust experiment tracking and model management framework, the integration with OpenAI's models enables practitioners to efficiently utilize these advanced NLP tools in their projects.
+Leveraging MLflow's robust experiment tracking and model management framework, the integration with OpenAI's `GPT-based models <https://platform.openai.com/docs/models>`_ enables practitioners to efficiently utilize these advanced NLP tools in their projects.
 From simple text generation to complex conversational AI applications, the MLflow-OpenAI integration brings a new level of ease and effectiveness to managing these powerful models.